SEO Is A Long Term Strategy. Is It Worth The Investment It?

 For example if you Google search for a roofer, you’ll certainly see companies like Homeadvisor, and Yelp and BBB up there.
 You also might find some local roofing companies that seemingly do no SEO up there.

-Yes SEO is a long term play.
-No, you shouldn’t invest in SEO specifically, because
+No, you shouldn’t invest in SEO specifically, because…

 A) most SEO services are a gimmick.